Septha-HQ/polygon_hackathon/README.md

 - Vite
 - Material UI (MUI)

-#### Smart contract
+### Smart contract

-The project is built on the Mumbai Network (A polygon test net).
+The project is built on the Mumbai Network (polygon testnet).
 Some of the functions include:

 - Check for currency price
 - Pay for transaction